 any programming, other than station identification, until 1966.

-origination of locally produced broadcasts, including offerings by a summer
+the origination of locally produced broadcasts, including offerings by a

 The Newark Test

-the RCA cameras arrived from Cleveland, John Hall and I developed a slide
+and the RCA cameras arrived from Cleveland, John Hall and I developed a

-show called The Newark Test.
-We asked viewers to take the test on a form
+slide show called The Newark Test.
+We asked viewers to take the test on

 slide of the Newark area was shown, then the correct multiple choice answer.